 Culture of Safety in the OMS Office

-Development of and adherence to a culture of safety is not a promise of perfection.
-While the culture acknowledges that as human beings, we are all capable of making mistakes, it further holds that we are capable of recognizing our errors and identifying ways to prevent them from happening again.
+Development of and adherence to a culture of safety is not a promise of perfection but reflects a commitment to empowering all team members to be a part of preventing and, when necessary, recognizing and managing adverse events.
+While the culture acknowledges human beings are all capable of making mistakes, it further holds they are capable of recognizing their errors and identifying ways to prevent them from happening in the future.

-Through team meetings, self-reporting and an environment that encourages collaborative thinking to improve policies and procedures, OMS offices promptly identify errors and their causes and take action to prevent their reoccurrence.
-The objective of the culture of safety is to be proactive, with the goal of preventing untoward events from occurring at all.
+Through team meetings, self-reporting and an environment that encourages collaborative thinking, oral and maxillofacial surgeons (OMS) are trained to identify errors, understand their causes, and take prompt action to prevent reoccurrence.
+The objective of the culture of safety is to be proactive with the goal of minimizing the chances of untoward events from occurring.

-Defined by the Centers for Disease Control as “the shared commitment of management and employees to ensure the safety of the work environment,” experts agree that to create a culture of safety requires certain essential steps must be taken:
+Defined by the Centers for Disease Control and Prevention as “the shared commitment of management and employees to ensure the safety of the work environment,” a culture of safety is created by taking certain essential steps:

-- Assess the culture that currently exists in the practice: which systems or activities are working and which are not; techniques for improving problem areas; methods for implementing improvements; and ways in which those improvements may be evaluated and deemed a success or failure.
+- Assess the operations that currently exist in the practice: which systems or activities are working and which are not; develop techniques for improving problem areas; implement improvements; and evaluate the effectiveness of each improvement.

-- Promote the team concept and assure that each member understands their role and how it interconnects with other team members.
-Cross training and collaboration are important so that members learn to appreciate the role and abilities of others and make intelligent judgments regarding who should be in charge of a particular activity.
+- Promote the team concept and ensure each member understands his or her role and how it interconnects with other team members.
+Cross-training and collaboration are important so members learn to appreciate the roles and abilities of others and make intelligent judgments regarding who should lead a particular activity.

 - Employ systematic reporting and monitoring procedures to help identify potential errors or pitfalls that may result in an adverse healthcare situation.
-In order to prevent a similar situation in the future, staff should be encouraged to voluntarily report or discuss systemic problems.
+To prevent a similar situation, staff should be encouraged to voluntarily report or discuss systemic problems.

-- Create transparency.
-It frees staff to discuss problems without fear of reprisal and indicates there is an honest acceptance of human error, whether actual or potential and a commitment to rectifying problems.
+- Create a culture of transparency, empowering staff to discuss problems without fear of reprisal.
+Ensure there is an honest acceptance of human error – whether actual or potential – and a commitment to rectifying problems.

 - Establish accountability.
 Accountability is often confused with culpability.
-In the context of a culture of safety, accountability is a way of ensuring that everyone involved in the team, from the OMS to the receptionist, and including the patient/caregiver, is aware of their personal responsibility to strive for safety at all times.
+In the context of a culture of safety, accountability is a way of ensuring everyone involved in the team – from the OMS to the receptionist, including the patient/caregiver – is aware of their personal responsibility to strive for safety at all times.

 The culture of safety concept was first conceived by the aviation industry.
 In the 1970s, the industry suffered a number of accidents attributable to human error.
-In response, the industry changed its standards and operations drastically.
-By implementing cross training, checklists, and better communication channels for now-empowered crewmembers, the safety record of the aviation industry today is an enviable one.
-Because of that success, it was to the aviation industry that health care, particularly hospital organizations, looked for examples when deciding to formulate its own culture of safety.
+In response, the industry changed its standards and operations.
+By implementing cross-training, checklists and better communication channels for now-empowered crew members, the safety record of the aviation industry today is enviable.
+Because of that success, healthcare – particularly hospital organizations – looked to the aviation industry for examples when deciding to formulate its own culture of safety.

-The Institute for Healthcare Improvement (IHI) has estimated that approximately 80 percent of medical errors in the hospital environment are system-derived.
-Echoing this sentiment is a report by the Institute of Medicine, To Err Is Human: Building a Safer Healthcare System, which concludes, “The majority of medical errors do not result from individual recklessness or the actions of a particular group – this is not a ‘bad apple’ problem.
+In a report issued by the Institute of Medicine, To Err Is Human: Building a Safer Health System, which concludes, “The majority of medical errors do not result from individual recklessness or the actions of a particular group – this is not a ‘bad apple’ problem.
 More commonly, errors are caused by faulty systems, processes and conditions that lead people to make mistakes or fail to prevent them.”

-By adapting and implementing many of aviation’s practices, the number of serious patient injuries in hospitals has declined.
-Surgeons in hospitals adopting these practices are now used to such procedures as a “time out” before making an incision to review that the correct procedure is being done on the correct patient and making certain the operative site is well marked while the patient is awake to ensure the correct site of surgery is identified.
-These are in addition to such time-honored practices of conducting pre-closure needle and sponge counts and fanatically adhering to sterile techniques.
+With hospitals adapting and implementing many of aviation’s practices, the number of serious adverse events has declined.
+Surgeons in hospitals adopting these practices are now used to such procedures as a “timeout” before making an incision to review the correct procedure is done on the correct patient and making certain the operative site is well-marked while the patient is awake to ensure the correct site of surgery is identified.
+These are in addition to such time-honored practices as conducting pre-closure needle and sponge counts and strictly adhering to sterile techniques.

 Patients play a vital role in the culture of safety

-Patients, too, play a vital role in maintaining the culture of safety, especially with regard to communication.
-Do not be reticent or embarrassed to share information.
+Patients also play a vital role in maintaining the culture of safety, especially with regard to communication.
+Do not be shy or embarrassed to share information.
 Be forthcoming about your medical history and the drugs and supplements you take, whether prescription, over-the-counter or even illicit.
 Your proper treatment and your safety depend on it.

 Follow your doctor’s preoperative and postoperative instructions.
 They are meant to make the procedure and your recovery easier for you.

 Do not hesitate to ask questions about anything and everything that is not clear to you.
 Your oral and maxillofacial surgeon wants you to understand and be comfortable with the treatment you receive.
-By fulfilling your role and partnering with your oral and maxillofacial surgeon in your treatment, you promote the culture of safety and the delivery of quality care.
+By fulfilling your role and partnering with your OMS throughout your care, you promote the culture of safety and the delivery of quality care.